rubenaryo/Application_Win32/README.md

 * On compilation, all binary executables get placed in the "_Binary" folder
 * All intermediate files (.suo, .obj, .pdb, etc) are placed in the "Z_DELETE" folder
   * This folder is always safe to delete
+  * Running 'Clean' deletes the contents of this folder, but keeps the log files
 * The "System" folder contains all .cpp, .h, .hpp files for booting up the app, which the IDE internally sorts into Headers and Source Files in the Solution Explorer